Whirlpool, Electrolux see a rebounding Europe

-Whirlpool profit surged 75 percent in the second quarter on rising sales in all of its markets, especially Europe and the United States, where the housing recovery boosted demand for appliances.
+Whirlpool profits surged 75 percent in the second quarter on rising sales in all of its markets, especially Europe and the United States, where the housing recovery boosted demand for appliances.

 Electrolux posted a slight drop in core earnings due in part to currency effects, but reported the first rise in total industry shipments of appliances in Europe in six quarters.

-Electrolux Chief Executive Keith McLoughlin said he believed Europe's darkest days were behind it.
+Electrolux Chief Executive Keith McLoughlin said he be believed Europe's darkest days were behind it.

 Whirlpool's gains were led by big unit sales increases in Europe and Latin America, where revenue rose nearly 6 percent, and the United States, where revenue was up 5.1 percent.

-"We are seeing, we think, sustainable, profound demand recovery in the U.S. marketplace," Jeff Fettig, Whirlpool's chairman and CEO, told analysts on a conference call.
+"We are seeing, we think, sustainable, profound demand recovery in the U.S. marketplace," Jeff Fettig, Whirlpool's Chairman and CEO, said during a conference call to discuss earnings.
 "We're very pleased with where we are."

-Whirlpool, the world's largest appliance maker, raised its full-year outlook, and shares closed 8 percent higher at $128.91 on the New York Stock Exchange.
+Whirlpool, the world's largest appliance maker, raised its full year outlook, and shares jumped nearly 8 percent to $128.65 in afternoon trading.

-Marc Bitzer, Whirlpool's North American president, said the improving picture in the United States was driven by housing, including both new construction and existing home sales.

-The company believes the uptick in consumer sentiment driving the housing rebound is sustainable, he said.
-"We expect continued growth as we progress throughout the year."

 Investors have been nervously searching for signs of growth in the world's developed markets as China's economy has slowed in recent quarters.